Estate Planning · Probate Planning

 Probate in Pennsylvania is administered through the Register of Wills in the county where the decedent lived.
 The executor named in the will presents the will to the Register, receives Letters Testamentary, and then collects assets, pays debts, files tax returns, and distributes the remaining property to beneficiaries.
 If the decedent died without a will, the process is similar but governed by Pennsylvania’s intestate succession statute.

-People want to avoid probate for several reasons.
-Probate is a public process, meaning the will, the inventory of assets, and the accounting become part of the court record.
-Probate takes time, typically twelve to eighteen months for a straightforward estate and longer if disputes arise.
-Probate involves costs, including filing fees, executor compensation, attorney fees, and appraisal costs.
-And probate requires ongoing court involvement, which some families find burdensome.
+People avoid probate for three reasons: privacy, time, and cost.
+Probate is a public process, meaning the will and asset inventory become court records.
+Probate takes twelve to eighteen months for straightforward estates and longer if disputes arise.
+Probate involves filing fees, executor compensation, attorney fees, and appraisal costs.
+That said, probate in Pennsylvania is not as expensive or slow as in some states, and for many families a well-drafted will with a competent executor is more efficient than elaborate avoidance strategies.

 Joint Ownership